Table of contents:

 Airbnb

-Airbnbs are an extremely practical alternative to hotels and hostels.
-However, since June 2018, new laws have greatly restricted Airbnbs in Japan.
-There are now very strict rules for hosts.
-Additionally, you should make sure that the hosts speak at least some English – this is not quite a given in Japan.
-Here we have selected three Airbnbs for you:
+Airbnbs are a very convenient alternative to hotels and hostels.
+However, since June 2018, new laws in Japan have greatly restricted Airbnbs.
+Hosts now have to comply with very strict regulations.
+Also, make sure that hosts speak at least some English — that is not a given in Japan.
+Here are three Airbnb accommodations for you:

 The flight from Germany to Japan takes about 11 hours.
-These can be either direct or with a layover.
-There are two airports near Tokyo: Narita International Airport (located about 60 kilometers east of Tokyo) and Haneda Airport Tokyo (about 14 kilometers south of the city).
-There are straightforward train connections from both airports into the city.
+It can be either direct or with a stopover.
+Near Tokyo, there are two airports: Narita International Airport (about 60 kilometers east of Tokyo) and Haneda Airport (about 14 kilometers south of the city).
+Both airports offer convenient train connections to the city center.

 Flight to Narita (NRT)

-Narita Airport is Japan’s second most important airport.
-It is served by most international airlines.
-Low-cost carriers like Jetstar also land here.
-From Narita International Airport, there are two trains that will take you to the center of Tokyo.
+Narita Airport is Japan’s second largest airport.
+It is served by most international airlines, including low-cost carriers like Jetstar.
+From Narita International Airport, two rail lines run to central Tokyo.

 Flight to Haneda (HND)